renderedtext/semaphore-docs-new/source/docs/secrets.md

 ## Setting up a secret via UI

-In order to add a secret to your organization, it is necessary to be a member of the organization's owners team organization, or team with the "admin" permission level.
+In order to add a secret to your organization, it is necessary to be a member of the organization's owners team, or team with the "admin" permission level.
 You can perform these actions on the secret:

 - [Creating a secret](#creating-a-secret)
 - [Editing a secret](#editing-a-secret)